jaskcodes/elec-transit-y/README.md

 ## Description

 Analysis of electric vehicle (EV) charging station locations in the context of current traffic, road density, and local population.
-Analysis performed for Big Data And High Performance Computing for Social Scientists course (MACS 30113) course at the University of Chicago
+Analysis performed for Big Data And High Performance Computing for Social Scientists course (MACS 30113) course at the University of Chicago.

 ## Datasets Used
 * 2019 New York City Taxi and Limousine Commission (TLC) Trip Record Data from AWS and NYC Open Data (https://registry.opendata.aws/nyc-tlc-trip-records-pds/)